 Our pigs live outdoors with their trotters in the mud and grass year-round.
 They move through different parts of the farm as they pass through their life stages but always in groups, as they are social animals and therefore happiest together.
 We never dock tails – another common practice in intensive systems – our pigs are so content there is no negative biting behaviour that makes this necessary.

-Our pigs start out life in their maternal family groups in large farrowing pens around 15m x 18m in size.
+Our pigs start out life in their maternal family groups in large, outdoor paddocks.
 Each pen has an ark (pig house) and a wallowing area, so they have the freedom to dip in and cool off when the weather heats up.
-At around two months old the weaners move into larger herds and are rotated across the farm to prevent the build-up of disease in overburdened land, and so the animals enjoy a diverse environment to explore, feed and socialise in.
+In the ark is a deep bed of straw that is used by our sows to build a cosy nest when they are ready to farrow.
+At around two months old, once naturally weaned the pigs, known as 'weaners' move into paddocks and are rotated across the farm to prevent the build-up of disease in overburdened land, and so the animals enjoy a diverse environment to explore, feed and socialise in.

 Pigs are the brightest animals on our farm.
 They have individual personalities and express a wide variety of natural behaviours, such as rooting through forage crops, wallowing in mud and building nests when they are due to give birth, all of which makes the depravity of intensive farming systems all the more difficult to tolerate.
 Sow nest-building is especially beautiful to watch; while we fill each pig ark with a bed of straw, the sows will still often seek out their own bedding materials such as dried grass, to satisfy their instinct to prepare for the arrival of their piglets.

 The respect with which we treat our pigs runs all the way through to slaughter.
-We work closely with a family-run abattoir less than half an hour away from the farm, and move the pigs in small batches so the animals are kept as calm as possible throughout and stress is minimised.
+We work directly with small scale, low throughput abattoirs.
+This is vitally important to us.
 After slaughter we hang our pork for three weeks and are perhaps one of the last places in the UK to do so.
 We do this as it produces an exceptional flavour and superior quality of meat that does not shrink disproportionally when cooked.

 Food That’s Thought Through